 Point A however does not only take a middle position on the vertical line b but also on the horizontal line c.
 For there it is the middle point between the left point D and the right point E. And such a placement of givens resembles the triplicity of two poles with their point of balance on a same plane.5, 6

-Now as consciousness occurs between subjectivity and objectivity or between man and his world, symbolized by the point in the circle, we see the latter symbol of consciousness further worked out in the cross in the circle.
-Man’s subjectivity stands between his spirit and his body but it also stands between the perceived duality of the objective plane on which he is conscious.7
+Now as consciousness occurs between subjectivity and objectivity or between man and his world, symbolized by the point in the circle, we see this symbol of consciousness further worked out in the cross in the circle.
+Man's subjectivity stands between his spirit and his body but it also stands between the perceived duality of the objective plane on which he is conscious.7

 The question may rise what plane the in figure 1 depicted vertical line c represents.
 To answer this question first a look needs to be given at the different planes.
-From high to low there are seven, namely the divine, the monadic, the atmic, the intuition or buddhic, the mental, the emotion or astral, and the physical plane.8 Now since vertical line c is placed exactly in the middle between the highest and the lowest plane it may dawn that it must represent the middle plane, which regards the buddhic or intuition plane.
+From high to low there are seven, namely the divine, the monadic, the atmic, the intuition or buddhic, the mental, the emotion or astral, and the physical plane.8 Now since horizontal line c is placed exactly in the middle between the highest and the lowest plane it may dawn that it must represent the middle plane, which regards the buddhic or intuition plane.
 And this makes sense.
 For the intuition is the soul or consciousness principle par excellence.9 Thus it is sane to consider the horizontal line of the cross of consciousness as representing the plane of the intuition.

-Between the buddhic plane and the highest plane there are however two other planes, as there are two planes between the buddhic plane and the lowest, and it might be of interest to enrich the cross in the circle with the representing lines for these planes.
+Between the buddhic plane and the highest plane there are however two other planes, as there are also two planes between the buddhic plane and the lowest, and it might be of interest to enrich the cross in the circle with the representing lines for these planes.

 In figure 2 we again see the circle or circular line a, the vertical line b and the horizontal line c, representing the buddhic or intuition plane, however we now also see the horizontal lines d, e, f and g representing the monadic, atmic, mental and emotion plane.
 There is also a divine plane and a physical plane.
 These however are not represented by lines but by points (B and C) at the top and the bottom.
 That these latter two planes are represented by points instead of lines shows that on these levels there is no consciousness of duality.
 Even more; there is no consciousness at all since the latter always goes hand in hand with a certain sense of duality.